-The investment return for year ended June 30, 2021 was calculated to be 27.5%, significantly exceeding the assumed 6.5%.
-The return was the primary factor affecting the results in this valuation, which include the highest Funded Ratio since the start of the CBB Program.
+• The investment return for the 2022-23 fiscal year was calculated to be 9.7%, greater than the assumed 6.5% in the previous valuation, and was the primary factor affecting the results in this valuation.

-The Funded Ratio increased from 117.9% to 131.2%, primarily due to an investment return greater than the assumed 6.5% return for the prior fiscal year.
-The Funded Ratio of 131.2% is after granting Additional Earnings Credits (AEC) pursuant to the board policy.
-The following table also shows the Funded Ratio of 145.9% as of June 30, 2021 prior to granting AEC for the year.
+The Funded Ratio increased from 111.0% to 118.2%, due to the actual credit being less than the assumed credit and the investment return being greater than the assumed 6.5% return for the prior fiscal year.
+The Funded Ratio of 118.2% is prior to the potential granting of the Additional Earnings Credit (AEC).
+If the AEC are granted pursuant to the board policy, the Funded Ratio would decrease to 112.8%.